apache/horaedb/docs/guides/src/operation/black_list.md

 # Black list

-## Read black list
+## Add black list
-If you want to reject to query to a table, you can add table to 'read_reject_list'.
+If you want to reject query for a table, you can add table name to 'read_reject_list'.

 ### Example
 ```